How is Digital Disruption a Crucial Marketing Strategy Today?

 The Subscription Model

-“Locks in customers” by taking a IT product or service that is traditionally purchased on an ad hoc basis, and locking-in repeat custom by charging a subscription fee for continued access to the product/service.
+“Locks in customers” by taking an IT product or service on an ad hoc basis.
+There’s also a locking-in repeat custom by charging a subscription fee for continued access to the product/service.
 Examples include Netflix, Kindle, and Dollar Shave Club.

 The Freemium Model

-Usually disrupts through digital sampling, where users pay for a basic service or product with their data or ‘eyeballs’, rather than money, and then charging to upgrade to the full offer.
+Usually disrupts through digital sampling, where users pay for basic service or product with their data rather than money, then charging to upgrade to the full offer.
 This model works for products and services where the marginal cost of each additional unit is low.
-Works where marginal cost for extra units and distribution are lower than advertising revenue or the sale of personal data.
+This model stresses that the minimal cost for extra units and distribution are lower than advertising revenue or the sale of personal data.
 Examples include Spotify, Dropbox, and Candy Crush.

 The Free Model